Joan Sutherland Theatre, Sydney Opera House

 Running time: approximately 2 hours and 30 minutes, including one interval.

-he will marry “a real wife, a wife from America.”
+to the day he will marry “a real wife, a wife from America.”

 Years pass, and Cio-Cio-San waits faithfully for her husband’s return.
 Long abandoned by her family, she is alone with her servant Suzuki and a living memento of her American love.
 She refuses all offers of marriage, singing of her great hope for the day Pinkerton will return.
 The faithful Suzuki tries in vain to convince her to abandon hope.